HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 ## Publications

+Congratulations to:

-Congratulations to **Laura Wilde** for getting her systematic review protocol accepted for publication (currently In Press)
+ **Laura Wilde** for getting her systematic review protocol accepted for publication (currently In Press).

 ## Conferences